BDC Hamburger Icon

 SMART goals allow you to chart a course and stay organized when reaching personal or professional goals.
 You’re more likely to succeed because you’re less likely to get overwhelmed and abandon your goal entirely.

-In a business setting, particularly, SMART goals provide teams with clarity, structure and guidelines.
-Here are a few reasons to use SMART goals in business:
+In a business setting in particular, SMART goals provide teams with clarity, structure and direction.
+Here are a few reasons to use SMART goals in business.

 • Setting specific goals provides accountability.
-Accountability helps ensure goals are achieved.
-For example, if your goal involves reducing customer complaints by a specific amount, your customer service manager should be the point person for the initiative and have some accountability for the goal’s success.
+Accountability helps ensure that goals are achieved.
+If your goal involves reducing customer complaints by a specific amount, for example, your customer-service manager should be the point person for the initiative and have some accountability for the goal’s success.

 • Measurable goals help you refine strategies.
 When your goals are measurable, you can gauge your success — or how close you came to it.
 Tracking metrics and key performance indicators allows you to compare the efficacy of various strategies and use only the most successful ones in the future.

 • Achievable goals boost morale.
-When you set achievable goals, employee morale is raised and your team is less likely to experience employee burnout and frustration.
+When you set achievable goals, employee morale increases and your team is less likely to experience employee burnout or frustration.
 Employees are set up for success, helping you build an empowered employee culture.

 • Relevant goals propel company growth.
 Goals are useless if they don’t contribute to overall business success.
 Find goals that help move the organization forward.
-Relevant goals can include meeting financial metrics, like increased profitability, and more general goals, like reducing business expenses, limiting waste and increasing recycling.
+Relevant goals can include meeting financial metrics, such as increased profitability, and broader goals, such as reducing business expenses, limiting waste and increasing recycling.

 With SMART goals, you and your team know what success entails and can measure it within a project’s framework.
 Everyone knows the steps they must take to achieve their goals.
 With ambiguity gone and a direction mapped, SMART goals set up your team for success.